anix-lynch/email-classification-lstm/cm3ygfr9u001r09jyfse188na.md

     Example:

     ```python
-    pythonCopy code{'role': 'user', 'content': """What do you think about Joey’s acting career?"""}
+    {'role': 'user', 'content': """What do you think about Joey’s acting career?"""}
     ```

 3. **Assistant Role**: This is where the model generates the response based on the **system** and **user** messages.
 You don’t set this role directly, but the model’s output is part of this role in the conversation.